dialogue2018/abhiramr.github.io/_posts/2018-02-12-Studying-The-Show-About-Nothing.md

 ### Results:

 The main result was a set of graphs based on the following criteria I chose -

-a) % of dialogues per episode of Elaine vs Kramer
+1. % of dialogues per episode of Elaine vs Kramer
-b) % of dialogues per episode of Elaine vs George
+2. % of dialogues per episode of Elaine vs George
-c) % of dialogues per episode of George vs Kramer
+3. % of dialogues per episode of George vs Kramer
-d) Episodes in which Frank Costanza featured
+4. Episodes in which Frank Costanza featured
-e) Episodes in which Susan featured
+5. Episodes in which Susan featured
-f) Episodes in which Jackie Chiles featured
+6. Episodes in which Jackie Chiles featured
-g) Episodes in which Newman featured
+7. Episodes in which Newman featured

 Other miscellaneous graphs were also computed.